 Ontario's Lake of the Woods is one of the most famous freshwater lakes in all of North America.
 With over 14,500 islands and a surface area of 1,000,000 acres, it's not hard to understand why that is the case.
 This multi-species lake offers anglers the chance to catch just about every species of fish we have to offer - bass, pike, walleye, trout, crappie, perch and of course, muskie.

-On the north end of the big lake is Kenora while on the eastern side of the lake are the communities of Sioux Narrows, and Nestor Falls, and on the south, Morson.
+On the north end of the big lake is Kenora, while on the eastern side of the lake are the communities of Sioux Narrows and Nestor Falls, and on the south is Morson.
 The lake drains into the Winnipeg River System and the Minaki area and lakes on the system offer a multi-species experience as well.
 A little north of Minaki is the terminus of the mighty English River, a river system offering anglers a chance at some of the biggest fish to be found in Sunset Country.

 The Highway 17 Corridor